maverick4code/Building-AI-Browser-Agents/README.md

   - **Direct Preference Optimization (DPO)**
 - **Develop End-to-End Solutions:** Build agents that handle tasks such as:
   - Finding and summarizing webpages
-  - Scraping course data from sites like DeepLearning.AI
+  - Scraping project data from sites like DeepLearning.AI
   - Automating form-filling and sign-up processes
 - **Understand Real-World Constraints:** Dive into the challenges and future of AI agents, including action explosion, error handling, and long-term memory planning.